open-contracting/software-development-handbook/docs/services/admin.rst

 Drive
 ~~~~~

-All users with access to `this folder <https://drive.google.com/drive/folders/0B5mFIGaULYDdZTFWcTJ1MUpuZU0>`__ should belong to OCP only.
+All users with access to the `Data & Technology folder <https://drive.google.com/drive/folders/0B5mFIGaULYDdZTFWcTJ1MUpuZU0>`__ should belong to OCP only.

 Groups
 ~~~~~~